 - Whip: The plastic tubing through which vapor passes.

-- Heating Chamber: The main source of heat which heats up oils and flowers in order to produce vapor.
+- Heating Chamber: The main source of heat.

-- Dome: Provides a place in which the vapor accumulates in order to get a larger hit.
+- Dome: Provides a place for the vapor to accumulate.